-Heard of plyos or plyometrics from your trainer or read about it somewhere on the internet, but still not sure what it is or why you might need it?
-Plyometrics, in simple terms, means “jump training” and includes dynamic movements not just up and down but also side to side and twisting back and forth.
+In simple terms, plyometrics refers to “jump training” and includes dynamic movements not just up and down but also side to side and twisting back and forth.
 Plyometric movements are designed to improve coordination as well as link strength and speed.
-These exercises are the perfect combination of stability, mobility, strength, power and dynamic balance and are used to increase jump height, sprint and agility performance as well as improve your ability to coordinate movements.
+These exercises are the perfect combination of stability, mobility, strength, power and dynamic balance and are used to increase jump height, sprint and agility as well as improve your ability to coordinate movements.

 The power of elasticity

-We mentioned before that plyometrics improve your body’s elasticity, and there are a few good reasons why this is so important.
+There are many reasons why improving your body's elasticity is so important.
 Your body is like a rubber band and every movement has an elastic component.
 To stretch it, you need to stabilize one end and pull back the other.
 This stability is the anchor point for your muscles and connective tissue, that allows you to release a powerful amount of energy.
 By improving your body’s elasticity, not only are you enhancing your power to help you jump higher, run faster and move more efficiently, you also decrease the potential for injury.
 Elasticity gives you a set of brakes, so to speak, and deceleration tools that prevent injuries occuring by protecting the joints and helping your body endure rapid loads.

 You’re just a jump, hop and bound away from a plyometric movement

-We already mentioned that plyometrics is also known as “jump training”, however, technically speaking, that’s not 100% accurate since plyometric movements include not just jumps, but also hops and bounds – and yes, before you ask there is a difference!
-It’s all in the exercises takeoff and landing.
+We already mentioned that plyometrics is also known as “jump training”, however, technically speaking, that’s not 100% accurate since plyometric movements also include hops and bounds.
 Jumps are two-leg takeoffs and two-leg landing, bounds are one-leg takeoff and opposite leg landing and hops are one-leg takeoff and the same leg landing.
 Plyo movements fall into 4 categories: Rapid, short, long and very long response drills.

 Rapid response drills are short, quick movements.
 These low force, high speed activities, for example quickly moving your feet back and forth over a line for as little as six seconds, are designed to improve ground reaction forces and quickness.
 Rapid response drills are best performed at the end of your dynamic warm up, right before a training session, run or team sport.